-- a) Each competitor shall be ranked according to his number of wins, not counting fly-off heats, with the fly-off heats being used to establish second and third place as necessary. - b) The competitors "win" scores, not counting fly-offs, shall be added for the participants of each nation. - c) The team classification is established by taking the total scores, obtained in 4.4.17.b) above, of the three best scoring members of the team together.
+- f) In a round with an odd number of competitors the non-flying competitor will fly twice in the following round, in the first heat and in the last heat (if the number of competitors permit it and he is still in the contest). - g) Each competitor shall be ranked according to his number of wins, not counting fly-off heats, with the fly-off heats being used to establish second and third place as necessary. - h) In the event of a tie for second or third place, the equal placed flyers shall take part in a fly off, during which they shall be allowed only one loss.
+In the event of a tie for third place after a flyoff for second place then there shall be a new fly-off for third place. - i) A specific junior final tournament will be organised if juniors are at the same placing (tie) in the general tournament, in order to define who is first, second and third for the specific individual placing and will have no influence on the general individual placing (no change in the team classification). - j) The competitors' "win" scores, not counting fly-offs, shall be added for the participants of each nation - k) The team classification is established by taking the total scores, obtained in 4.4.14.g) above, of the three best scoring members of the team and adding them together.
 In the case of a team tie, the team with the lower sum of place numbers, given in order from the top, wins.
 If still equal, the best individual placing decides.
 Complete three-competitor teams are ranked ahead of two-competitor teams which, in turn, are ranked ahead of single competitor entries.

-4.4.18.
+4.4.15.
 Judges and Timekeepers

-The organisers shall appoint a panel of three judges who shall be selected from a list of persons proposed by National Airsport Controls for their proficiency and experience and approved by the CIAM.
+- The organisers shall appoint a panel of three judges who shall be selected from a list of persons proposed by National Airsport Controls for their proficiency and experience and approved by the CIAM.
 The judges must have at least one language in common.
-At World and Continental Championships and other limited entry international competitions the judges must be of different nationalities.
+At World and Continental Championships and other limited entry international competitions, the judges must be of different nationalities.
 In open international competitions the judges must be of at least two nationalities and only two of them must be approved by CIAM.
-Three timekeepers/scorers, efficiently briefed about their task and trained on the field during the practice flights, shall be allotted to each competitor for World and Continental Championships, two for open internationals.
-They are only responsible for the competitor's score.
-If required, they can ask the advice of the judge/circle marshal.
+At World Cup and other Open International Competitions one of the judges and the Circle Marshal can be the same person. - b) Three timekeepers/scorers shall be allocated to each competitor for World and Continental Championships, two for Open Internationals.